jxnblk/mdx-go/README.md

 ## CSS-in-JS

-mdx-go does not use any CSS-in-JS libraries internally, and most libraries will work when using the dev server.
+Blazin does not use any CSS-in-JS libraries internally, and most libraries will work when using the dev server.
 To extract static CSS when using the `build` command, ensure you have either `styled-components` or `emotion` installed locally in your `package.json`.
 For Emotion, be sure that `emotion-server` is also installed.

-When either of these libraries are detected in your `package.json` dependencies, mdx-go will extract static CSS during the build process.
+When either of these libraries are detected in your `package.json` dependencies, blazin will extract static CSS during the build process.

 ## CLI Options